 A root canal is a hollow space in the middle of a tooth.
 The nerves and soft pulp are present in this cavity.
-They are responsible for the sensation of a tooth, which includes sensing hotness and coldness of the food and water we consume.
-They are not really important and removing them only gets rid of the sensation.
+They are responsible for the sensation of a tooth, which includes sensing the hotness and coldness of the food and water we consume.
+They are not really important, and removing them gets rid of the sensation.
 It isn't going to affect the strength or aesthetics of a tooth.

 Need for a root canal treatment